Livewell and Active Living - privacy notice

 We receive referrals for our services from the following third parties:

 - Other Council departments and schools, for example social workers, family support workers and school nurses.

-- University of Derby and Burton NHS Foundation Trust (midwifery, cardiac and respiratory departments); NHS workers such as health visitors; Derby Fire and Rescue Service and Derby Drug and Alcohol Service.
+- University of Derby and Burton NHS Foundation Trust (midwifery, cardiac and respiratory departments); GP Practices, NHS workers such as health visitors; Derby Fire and Rescue Service and Derby Drug and Alcohol Service.